Presenting Mr & Mrs – Confetti and Congratulations

 Top Confetti Tip:

-Always ask the venue, as some do not allow paper (or plastic) confetti but allow organic bio-degradable products such as petals.
-Some venues may have been warned by the council about litter violations, so it is important to abide by their rules.
+Always ask the venue, as some do not allow paper (or plastic) confetti but allow organic, biodegradable products such as petals.
+The council may have warned some venues about litter violations, so it is important to abide by their rules.
 Where confetti is not allowed at all, bubbles have become popular and can look effective in photographs.

-Lindsay and Greg were spoiled somewhat: They had both petals and bubbles on their exit from the register office.
+Lindsay and Greg were somewhat spoiled: they had both petals and bubbles on their way out of the register office.

 Another Top Confetti Tip:

-Try colour coordinating your confetti.
-If you’re having a purple wedding, choose confetti that compliments this.
-If there is any left over, it may look good sprinkled over the dinner tables.
+Try colour-coordinating your confetti.
+If you’re having a purple wedding, choose confetti that complements this.
+If there is any leftover, sprinkled over the dinner tables may look good.

-Very occasionally guests forget to bring confetti as at Andy & Chris’ small wedding.
+Very occasionally, guests forget to bring confetti, as at Andy & Chris’ small wedding.
+In this case, I line guests up to give a round of applause as the couple exits.

 Wedding Confetti Tip 3:

-When your guests finally get to congratulate you depends largely on the running of the day.
-Often it’s in the ceremony room after a register office wedding.
-Sometimes it takes place after the confetti and occasionally it’s not until the drinks’ reception – at hotels this is often straight after the confetti.
+When your guests finally get to congratulate you depends largely on how the day is running.
+Often, it’s in the ceremony room after a register office wedding.
+Sometimes, it takes place after the confetti, and occasionally, it’s not until the drinks reception – at hotels, this is often straight after the confetti.

 Difficulties with Photographic Unpredictability

 This time is probably the most unpredictable of the day.
-Hugging shots are amazingly difficult to take and to take well.
-The photographer needs to work fast to capture as many emotive moments as possible.
+Hugging shots are amazingly difficult to take, and even more difficult to take well.
+The photographer must work fast to capture as many emotive moments as possible.
 The Bride and Groom often separate at this time and receive good wishes from family and friends in different places.
-It is good practice to concentrate mainly on the bride, but I like to take some photographs of the groom enjoying his congratulations too.
+It is good practice to focus mainly on the bride, but I also like to take some photographs of the groom enjoying his congratulations.

 Most people aren’t aware that I’m photographing them at moments such as this heartfelt congratulatory hug.